 Government-Wide Financial Statements - The government-wide statement of net position and statement of activities are reported using the economic resources measurement focus and the accrual basis of accounting.
 With this measurement focus, all assets and all liabilities associated with the operation of these activities are included on the statement of net position.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
-Program revenues include interest and fees charged to the borrowers of the Hawaii Green Infrastructure Loan Program.
+Program revenues include interest and fees charged to the borrowers of the Hawaii Green Infrastructure Loan Program and various operating grants and contributions.